cdaringe/webjerk/README.md

 ## what can it do that's cool?

-"this sounds lame. can it do anything cool?"
+"this sounds lame. the README is waaay to small for this to be a usuable project. can it even do anything cool?"

 no. but its plugins can!